Blog

 Since the introduction of externally described files, there have been many improvements.
 They focus on data quality and the programming effort required to achieve optimum results.

-Before event trigger programs: An ironclad method of vetting every record/row added or updated in a file/table.
+Before event triggers: Offer an ironclad method of vetting every record/row added or updated in a file/table.
 (No more wondering about how those orphaned records got there) Business logic is associated with the add/ change/ delete function.
 Data quality is checked at the point of entry.
 Not even DFU or SQL can get around this.

 After event triggers: can keep data up to date in real-time.
 Traditional end-of-day, week, month, and year processing can be performed as a result of successfully adding, updating, or deleting a record/row.